catch93/GettingAndCleaningCourseProject/CodeBook.md

         tGravityAcc-std()-X
         tGravityAcc-std()-Y
         tGravityAcc-std()-Z

-    Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 ###Linear Accelration and Angular Velocity in time domaim for Jerk Signals - Aggregated Mean and Standard Deviation for a particular subject performing a specific activity